 Procurement sourcing at face value seems a straightforward endeavour.
 Suppliers respond to confirmed demand from a buyer and business is subsequently done between them.
-Globalisation and the new context within which international supply chains are managed complicate things, however.
-There are often overarching obligations in law to ensure suppliers are treating their employees in line with international national labour laws.
-Increasingly, anti-modern slavery measures are also being defined and applied as minimum criteria a supplier must be capable of demonstrating to buyers.
-These are key components of what is called ethical sourcing.
+Globalisation however is making these relationships increasing complex.
+There are often laws demanding suppliers treat their employees in line with international labour laws.
+This often includes a requirement for compliance with anti-modern slavery measures (forced or exploitative working conditions) as these measures are key to ethical sourcing practices.

 As global pressure to perform from buyers on suppliers of products like clothing and agriculture produce remains high, it is inevitable that tension will exist between the noble goals of ethical sourcing and the hard costs that arise from doing business in a way that meets consumer demands.
-Some consumers simply want cheap products and are not particularly concerned about how those products are produced.
-Others are concerned and pay a premium on their selected products in the belief that producers are better treated.
+The way products are produced causes some consumers concern whilst others only care about price.
+People that are concerned about production methods often pay a premium on their selected products in the belief that staff working for producers are better treated.

 Ethical sourcing in the tea and cocoa industries?

 A recent report on ethical sourcing investigated practices in the cocoa and tea industries.
 It found there was no noticeable difference in the working conditions of people employed by “ethical sourcing” brands and those that are not selling under any “ethical sourcing” trademark or brand.
-Specifically, plantations that were certified as having no forced labour had similar conditions to those plantations where forced labour conditions are part of their business model and way of doing work.
+There found forced labour conditions in unethical plantations and plantations certified as “ethical”.

 Genevieve LeBaron, professor of politics at the University of Sheffield and author of the report, said: “It’s not clear that certification helped at all with forced labour, and they may give a quite misleading picture of what’s happening in supply chains to businesses and to consumers.”
 We found absolutely no difference on most indicators between certified and non-certified tea plantations – both had very, very serious forms of labour exploitation.”

-This pioneering report is part of the Global Business of Forced Labour project, and is a result of in-depth interviews with more than 120 workers and 100 business and government actors and a surveys of more than 1,000 workers in the cocoa and tea supply chain.
-The report was funded by the UK Economic and Social Research Council and the University of Sheffield.
+This pioneering report is part of the Global Business of Forced Labour project, and is a result of in-depth interviews with more than 120 workers and 100 business and government actors.
+They surveyed more than 1,000 workers in the cocoa and tea supply chain.
 It aggregated data from plantations certified by Fairtrade, Rainforest Alliance, Ethical Trade Partnership and Trustea, and looked only at the impact on labour rights.

 Placing the spotlight on ethical sourcing certification programmes

-It is extraordinary indeed when a humble cup of tea may be a dirtier and less ethical product than a legally purchased product from the arms industry like a shotgun (for use on a farm) or a packet of cigarettes festooned with health warnings.
+As a result, it seems extraordinary when a humble cup of tea may be a less ethical product than a legally purchased firearm.

 Three measures that can improve conditions across the sector